DefinetlyNotAI/Sumo_2024/README.md

 </div>

-For the parts, check the pdf file
+For the parts, check the [pdf file](https://github.com/DefinetlyNotAI/Sumo_2024/blob/main/Solidworks/Part%20list.pdf)

-This is for the sumo competition in the HTU.
+This is for the sumo competition in HTU.